Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Winner: Constant Contact wins for guided ease; Mailchimp takes it for advanced optimization and testing.

 I’ll be honest—Constant Contact’s approach has grown on me.
 With over 300 email templates tailored to specific industries and events, I can usually find exactly what I need with Constant Contact.
-The drag-and-drop builder is refreshingly straightforward, and the free stock image gallery has been a real time saver for quick campaigns.
+The drag-and-drop editor is refreshingly straightforward, and the free stock image gallery has been a real time saver for quick campaigns.

 That said, I’ve hit walls when trying to customize beyond the basics with Constant Contact, which can be frustrating when I have a specific vision or need custom code integration.